case/evbogue.com/content.md

 ### List

-I have a list of people I email semi-regularly.
+I have a list of people I email.
 To get on the list, please send the following info to [ev@evbogue.com](mailto:ev@evbogue.com)

 1. Your Name
 2. Your Website